connornishijima/AlertMe/README.md

 This initializes the AlertMe library after import. "alert" can be any word you want, as long as it's reflected in the rest of your code.

+**alert.connect**(bool **debug_wifi** = false);

+When called, the underlying WiFiManager code first checks to see if there's a saved WiFi network to continue connecting to.
+If it can't, your ESP8266 will reconfigure as a hotspot named "AlertMe Configuration" and prompt you to enter your WiFi/SMTP credentials.
+(Once connected, visit http://192.168.4.1 in your browser to do this)

+After a WiFi connection is established, AlertMe makes a test authorization with your email provider over SMTP.
+If it can't connect or authorize, AlertMe falls back to hosting the configuration hotspot again until this step is successful.

 **alert.send**(String **subject_line**, String **message**, String **destination**);

 *This is where the magic happens.* This function sends an Email/SMS of **subject_line**/**message** to **destination**!